trex-pro/Finder/README.md

 ## Error handling

 `ExceptionMiddleware` wraps unhandled exceptions for consistent API error responses. `BuggyController` exposes intentional 400/401/404/500 responses for client testing.

-## License and contributing

-Add your preferred license and contribution guidelines if this repository is public or shared.